giridharan-veda/threatforge-physical-iot/README.md

 ## Overview

-### The Real Risk

-IoT and OT devices now sit inside the same networks that security teams already defend — cameras, sensors, gateways, industrial controllers, smart-home hubs, medical devices, and embedded systems.
+### The Risk - IoT and OT devices now sit inside the same networks that security teams already defend — cameras, sensors, gateways, industrial controllers, smart-home hubs, medical devices, and embedded systems.
 These devices are rarely tested properly.
 Most organizations face the same problems:

 - Traditional red team tools were built for Windows and Linux endpoints, not for fragile IoT protocols and constrained devices
 - Manual testing is slow, expensive, and does not scale